Looking for easy and cheap ways to make your yard less muddy or cover the mud up and deal with it later?

 1 spring with 2 grown Newfies, 1 of which was a wild child, and the yard was trashed.

-We spent a few years trying to come up quick fixes but eventually, we gave in and poured a stamped concrete patio.
+We spent a few years trying to come up with quick fixes so we could cut down on the amount of mud and dirt that they were tracking into the house, but eventually, we gave in and poured a stamped concrete patio.

 It didn’t take away all the dog mud but it took away the worst area and it was well worth the investment.